“Liberte’ ! Egalite’ ! Fraternite’ !”

 The slogan coined during French revolution is pertinent even today.
-Over four decades of feminism movement worldwide has made everyone believe in some distorted facts, fabricated data and half truths.
+Over four decades of feminism movement worldwide has made everyone believe in some distorted facts, fabricated data and half-truths.
 This has led to ruining human relations for good.
 In a bid to understand the men’s rights in the country the author wanted to understand the movement and has spoken with the veterans of the movement for the same.
 Feminists have made people believe that Human Rights is synonymous to Women Rights and in the process the rights of other 50% population who are male were taken away by bits and pieces all over the world.

-A section of Indians have started a new revolution to secure human rights in the country.
+A section of Indians has started a new revolution to secure human rights in the country.
 They want to secure rights for Indian men.
 The rights that are taken away in bits and pieces every time a new gender biased law is made.

 The Men’s Rights Movement in India has crossed seven years and still in its infancy.
 Yet the leaders and veterans of the movement are continuously trying to shape the movement and to take it forward to next level.
 To understand the men’s rights in the country and the future of the movement the author has spoken to different leaders of the movement.
-This gives a clarity to everyone regarding the movement and its need to general public.
+This gives a clarity to everyone regarding the movement and its need to the general public.

 a.
 Dharnas to protest against gender biased laws.

 b.
-Go to different police station every alternate week (at least 30/35 weeks every year) to meet police officers there, educate them about men’s rights and implement CrPC 41a amendments regarding 498a arrest procedure.
+Go to a different police station every alternate week (at least 30/35 weeks every year) to meet police officers there, educate them about men’s rights and implement CrPC 41a amendments regarding 498a arrest procedure.

 c.
 Distribution of pamphlets to general people and officials on different men’s rights issues.
 So far his team has distributed over 2 lakh pamphlets in public.